Identifying Retail Leasing Talent

 Observation 6: A “Probability of Career Success Score (POS),” or “Predictor of Success Score” ranging from 61-82 and deemed to be “Near to & High Performing” was achieved by 50% of the VP Leasing participants, while the remaining 50% scored between the 50-58 range on the POS for this role.

 Observation 7: Only 33% of Managers, Retail Leasing participants that were not part of the Greenfield Leasing profile scored within 50 – 55 on the Vice President, Retail Leasing Predictive Profile.
-An additional 50% of Managers, Retail Leasing participants scored 14 – 46 range of this same sample which means a total of 88% of Managers, Retail Leasing scored less than 55 on the Vice President, Retail Leasing Predictive Profile for Success.
+An additional 50% of Managers, Retail Leasing participants scored in the 14 – 46 range of this same sample, which means a total of 88% of Managers, Retail Leasing scored less than 55 on the Vice President, Retail Leasing Predictive Profile for Success.

 What does this mean?

-Owner/developers will face succession challenges for ten years.
+Owners/developers will face succession challenges for ten years.

 We are confident that this VP Retail Leasing Predictive Profile can be successfully applied to predict who would be successful in this role.

-How information can be applied.
+How can information be applied?

 4. Senior Manager, Retail Leasing